 - CPU Limit

-- The amount of cores you want to allow Krita to use when multithreading.
+The number of cores you want to allow Krita to use when multithreading.

 - Frame Rendering Clones Limit